 Daxis was a combination of both Darryl Still and Gary Partis’ name, and was an idea by Darryl, which Gary and Peter Scott agreed would be possible to create.
 The game itself would be a combination of vertical shoot-em-up and … Continue reading →

-A bit of a question mark over this title.
-Although eventually released by Audiogenic in about 1992, it wasn’t the same game at all which was first previewed in Zzap Issue #77.
-If you check the graphics, you’ll see there … Continue reading →
+Although eventually released by Audiogenic around 1992, this particular title wasn’t the same game which was first previewed in Zzap Issue #77.
+If you check the graphics, you’ll see there is a noticeable difference to the game which was released. … Continue reading →

 Hell For Leather was a game being developed for Audiogenic by James Macdonald under his Psycodelic Software Developments label.
 It was the first game he had ever written, and was done to prove to someone at his local computer club … Continue reading →